-The DOP Import SOP imports geometry from a DOP network, and can also transform the input geometry based on the transforms of the DOP objects.
-The Import Style parameter can be used to select between several modes of operation.
+The DOP Import SOP imports geometry from objects or relationships in a DOP network, or can create points representing the object’s transforms (for use with Transform Pieces).
+The Import Style parameter can be used to select between the different modes of operation.

 In addition to transforming the geometry, this SOP can create a velocity point attribute on the geometry.

-The DOP Network to extract the transform and velocity information from.
+The DOP Network to import objects or relationships from.

 Controls the mode of operation for this SOP.

 Imports geometry from the specified DOP objects or relationships.
 This is similar to the functionality provided by the Object Merge SOP, but geared towards DOP Networks.
 This node provides better control over how the geometry is transformed, and provides parameters that are easier to use for this purpose.

 Creates one point per simulation object, and sets attributes on that point to represent the position, orientation, velocity, and geometry for that object.
 This allows for very light weight geometry to be generated from a DOP Network.
 For an RBD Packed Object, a point is created for each packed primitive in the geometry.
 The Transform Pieces SOP can be used to apply the transforms to other geometry (for example, to transform high-res pieces based on a simulation with low-res proxies).

 Geometry Data Path